vescogma/web-duel/README.md

 # web-duel

-My attempt at a universal-webgl-socket.io-react game application.
+My attempt at a universal webgl game application using socket.io, react, express and webpack.

 2 players join and magic happens... magic definition TBA.